 Ensuring access to quality, affordable health insurance

-Insurance coverage improves financial security, health status, mental health, and access to health care, and decreases infant, child, and adult mortality rates.
+Insurance coverage improves financial security, health status, mental health, and access to health care, while decreasing infant, child, and adult mortality rates.
 Kids with health insurance coverage are less likely to drop out of high school, more likely to graduate from college, and have higher incomes as adults.
-In order to allow children and families to thrive, health insurance coverage needs to be not only available, but also affordable, continuous, equitable, and high quality.
+In order to allow children and families to thrive, health insurance coverage needs to not only be available, but affordable, continuous, equitable, and high quality.
 It must provide coverage for behavioral and oral health care in addition to physical care.

 Recent Policy Successes

-Senate Bill 20-215, Health Care Affordability Fund, allows Colorado to pick up a federal fee on health insurance providers set to expire at the end of 2020 in order to reduce premiums, increase tax credits for insurance subsidies and cover people left out of the system – including Coloradans without proper documentation.
+SB 20-215, Health Insurance Affordability Enterprise, allows Colorado to pick up a federal fee on health insurance providers set to expire at the end of 2020 That will be used to reduce premiums, increase tax credits for insurance subsidies, and cover people left out of the system – including Coloradans without proper documentation.
+More than 50,000 Coloradans are expected to benefit from the additional cost-sharing assistance provided under this law and more than 10,000 Coloradans left out of health reform and without access to affordable quality health insurance are expected to gain coverage through this program each year.

 Expansion of Medicaid coverage for former foster youth